OutSystems/docs-product/src/develop/ui/accessibility/aria-roles-and-attributes.md

 ---
-summary: Learn about Accessible Rich Internet Applications (ARIA) roles and attributes.
+summary: Learn about Accessible Rich Internet Applications (ARIA) roles and attributes and how to add these in your applications.
 tags: accessibility; runtime-reactiveweb; accessible-apps; accessible-applications; reactive-web-accessibility; outsystems-accessibility; outsystems-accessible-apps; outsystems-accessible-applications; reactive-web-accessibility; outsystems-wcag; outsystems-aria; wcag; aria;
 ---